NYC’s Chinatown welcomes Year of the Pig with vibrant parade

-NEW YORK (AP) — Drums, dragons and dancers are parading through New York’s Chinatown to ring in the Year of the Pig.
+NEW YORK (AP) — Drums, dragons and dancers paraded through New York’s Chinatown Sunday to usher in the Year of the Pig in the metropolis with the biggest population of Chinese descent of any city outside Asia.

-Confetti and spectators lined the route of Sunday’s Lunar New Year Parade in lower Manhattan.
+Confetti and spectators a half-dozen or more deep at points lined the route of the Lunar New Year Parade in lower Manhattan.

-Some marchers sported cheerful pink pig masks atop traditional Chinese garb of embroidered silk.
-Others held aloft big gold-and-red dragons on sticks, snaking the creatures along the route.
+“The pig year is one of my favorite years, because it means lucky — everybody likes lucky — and, for me, a relationship or family” and a better life, Eva Zou said as she awaited the marchers.
+“Because I just moved here several months ago, so it’s a big challenge for me, but I feel so happy now.”

-Mayor Bill de Blasio and U.S. Senate Minority Leader Chuck Schumer of New York were among the politicians in the lineup.
-Both are Democrats.
+There’s an animal associated with every year in the 12-year Chinese astrological cycle, and the Year of the Pig started Feb.
+5.

 Most Read Nation & World Stories